geldmacher/Cake-to-CoinTracking-Converter/README.md

 ## Usage

-Get your [Cake export CSV](https://pool.cakedefi.com/#/transactions) for each coin and generate a CoinTracking import SV for each.
+Get your [Cake export CSV](https://pool.cakedefi.com/#/transactions) for each coin and generate a CoinTracking import CSV for each.

 Via shell:
 ```shell